-At My-French-House we have over 400 properties for sale scattered throughout the Midi-Pyrenees, which include renovated barns, charming castles and country houses.
-We also have a fabulous selection of unusual and character properties for sale in and around Toulouse.
+At My-French-House we have many properties for sale scattered throughout the former Midi-Pyrénées area, which include renovated barns, charming castles and country houses.
+We also have a fabulous selection of unusual and character properties close to Toulouse.

-As you venture into the Haute Garonne or even further afield you can make use of the regions excellent transport links which include the metro, the TGV trains and local airports.
-Have you been charmed by the Occitanie, France’s largest region?
-We may have only shown you two of its hidden treasures so the rest are for you to discover during your next visit to the Haute Garonne.
+As you venture into the Haute Garonne or further afield you can make use of the regions excellent transport links which include the metro, the TGV trains and local airports.
+Have you been charmed by Occitanie, France’s largest region yet?